 A surgical site infection is an infection that occurs after surgery in the part of the body where the surgery took place.
 SSIs can sometimes be superficial infections involving the skin only.
 Other surgical site infections are more serious and can involve tissues under the skin, organs, or implanted material.
 You can find out more about SSI here.

-Vermont reports on infection rates for three common surgeries:
+Vermont reports on infection rates for two common surgeries:

 The standardized infection ratio (SIR) is a statistic used to track health care-associated infection prevention progress over time.
 The SIR for a facility or state is adjusted to account for factors that might cause infection rates to be higher or lower, such as hospital size, the type of patients a hospital serves, and surgery and patient characteristics.